Breastfeeding and Working – English version - HE2106

 or talk to a friend or family member who has returned to work and breastfed successfully.
 If infant formula is needed, talk to your midwife, family doctor, practice nurse or a lactation consultant.

-If you're not happy – get a second opinion.
+If the advice isn't working or you're not happy with it – get a second opinion.